 By all indications, the transportation industry has come to appreciate the importance of green technology.
 So, look for more hemp vehicles in the coming years!

 Soil Contamination Cleanup

 Although little known, the cleanup effort at Chernobyl (the infamous nuclear disaster in Ukraine) in the early 1990s used hemp to reduce soil toxicity.
 Thanks to its fast growth rate (up to 400 plants per square meter growing to a height of 15 feet each), hemp shows great promise in the field of phytoremediation.
 The latter describes the process of using living plants to remove hazardous contaminants from soil, air, and water.

 The Miracle of Hemp Fiber

 Impressed by the vast range of uses for which hemp can be applied?
 If so, get ready for an even more amazing fact.
 Harvested hemp fiber represents only 4.5% of the hemp plant.
 Of that small percentage, three-quarters of the fibers are converted into dry line fibers, with the remaining quarter becoming dry tow.

 This leaves the majority of the hemp plant available for uses beyond industrial purposes.
 New advances will continue in the world of hemp, all of them delivering promises for a healthier and happier planet.

 Do you have your own hemp success or revolution story to share?
+Have our hemp oil products impacted your life positively?
 If so, we would love to hear from you!